 At the centre of the sphere is a white dwarf star with a radius of 14,000 kilometres (ie. 2% the radius of Sol).
 It is the smallest white dwarf star mapped by the UFP to date.

 The spheres interior is partially terraformed to M-class conditions.
 Nature has shaped the surface into lakes and hills with climate ranging from semi-arid to semi-tropical.
 Several animal species have thrived as well.
-The ground is, on average, 10 kilometres thick of soil and silicate and aluminum stone.
+The ground is, on average, 10 kilometres thick of soil and silica- and alumina-mineral stone.

 The artificial troposphere is 17 kilometres thick.
 It is the habitable portion of the sphere's interior.